ericniebler/stl2/review/2010808 Batavia review.md

 WB: Merge into [default.sentinels]. [fixed]

 [counted.iterator]
+CC: "distance from its starting position" is just wrong. [fixed]

 CC (Drive-by): The specialization of `readable_traits` is unnecessary given the specialization of `iterator_traits`. [struck]